 Anticholinergics

-The anticholinergic drugs, by blocking acetylcholine receptors, aims to reestablish the balance between the dopaminergic deficits and the striatal cholinergic excess in PD12,13.
+Anticholinergic drugs act by blocking acetylcholine receptors and aim to reestablish the balance between dopaminergic deficits and striatal cholinergic excess in PD12,13.

-The main reason for the anticholinergic use decreases in the current therapeutic is closely related to their well-known side effects, mainly the increased risk of dementia14.
+The main reason for the decline in the use of anticholinergic in current therapy is closely related to their well-known side effects, especially the increased risk of dementia14.

-TREATMENT OF PD EARLY STAGE
+TREATMENT OF EARLY STAGE PD

 Drug treatment of PD must be individualized.
 There are several therapeutic options.
-The use of drugs in the early stage of PD was reviewed according to scientific evidence criteria (Table 4).
+The use of drugs in the early stage of PD was reviewed according to the scientific evidence (Table 4).

 ANTICHOLINERGICS

-A 2003 review of COCHRANE15, listed nine heterogeneous studies showing efficacy of anticholinergic compared to placebo, leading to improved motor function, but data specifically regarding some tremor benefits were inconclusive12.
+A 2003 Cochrane review15 lists nine heterogeneous studies showing efficacy of anticholinergics compared to placebo, leading to improved motor function, but data specifically regarding some tremor benefits were inconclusive12.

-For younger patients, anticholinergics may be used and remain “clinical useful”16.
-There are no reports of clinical class I anticholinergic studies for the treatment of early stage of PD.
+For younger patients, anticholinergics can be used and remain “clinically useful”16.
+There are no reports of anticholinergic class I clinical studies for the treatment of early stage of PD.

-Anticholinergics, both as monotherapy and adjuvant therapy, should not be the first choice of treatment, due to its high rate of adverse effects.
+Anticholinergics, both as monotherapy and adjuvant therapy, should not be the first choice of treatment because of their high rate of adverse effects.

-In conclusion, anticholinergics are probably effective in younger patients and in PD early stages (Level B).
+In conclusion, anticholinergics are probably effective in younger patients and in early stages of PD (Level B).

 AMANTADINE

-Despite previous studies showing some effectiveness in improving motor function with the use of amantadine, a Cochrane review in 200310 concluded that there is insufficient evidence of this drug’s efficacy.
+Despite previous studies showing some effectiveness of amantadine in improving motor function, a 2003 Cochrane review10 concluded that there was insufficient evidence to support the efficacy of this drug.

-Another pharmacological feature observed with the use of amantadine is the limited duration of clinical effects.
-Few nonrandomized studies have shown improvement in motor function, but long duration response is not proven10.
+Another pharmacological feature of amantadine is the limited duration of clinical effects.
+Few nonrandomized studies have shown improvement in motor function, but long duration response has not been not proven10.

 Only six studies compared amantadine with placebo, either as monotherapy or adjuvant therapy17,18.
-Double-blind studies carried out had limitation of the number of patients (class III).
+Double-blind studies had limitations regarding the number of included patients (class III).

 Conclusion

-Amantadine is possibly effective in PD early stages (level C).
+Amantadine is possibly effective in early stage PD (level C).

 MONOAMINOXIDASE-B INHIBITORS